CoocooFroggy/Discord-Invite-Brute-Forcer/README.md

 ## Environment Variables

-Set your token in an environment variable to BRUTE_TOKEN In a shell script to launch the bot, you can do `export BRUTE_TOKEN=[token]`
+Set your token in an environment variable to BRUTE_TOKEN.

+In a shell script to launch the bot, you can do `export BRUTE_TOKEN=[token]`